“Allopathic medicine” is a term that is sometimes used to refer to modern or mainstream medicine. Other names for allopathic medicine include:

 No healthcare system is perfect.
-Combining homeopathic and other alternative medicine with allopathic or mainstream medicine might work in treating people with some types of illnesses or ailments.
+Combining integrative medicine with allopathic or mainstream medicine may work in treating people with some types of illnesses or ailments.

-Any kind of medical treatment should be tailored to the individual and treat the whole person, not symptoms alone.
-Be sure you primary care healthcare practitioner is aware of all treatments you are using.
+Any kind of medical treatment should be tailored to your individual needs.
+Be sure your primary care practitioner is aware of all treatments you are using.

 - Abbott RB, et al. (2011).
 Medical student attitudes toward complementary, alternative and integrative medicine. https://www.hindawi.com/journals/ecam/2011/985243/